meiyuw/POPri/README.md

 * Under `privacy.noise`, we can control the privacy noise multiplier.
 * We will discuss `downstream_model` and `downstream_eval_settings` in the next section--these are settings we use to evaluate the POPri-trained LLM.
 You should leave this unspecified until the downstream evaluation.

+To reproduce the runs in the paper, please modify the config to match the settings in the paper.
+In particular, you need to download the datasets from the Google Drive Folder noted above and place the paths into the config file.
+Check the config file for more info.

 ## Determining privacy
 We provide a script to help with privacy accounting, `privacy_accountant.py`.
 To use it, follow these settings